Infer-and-widen, or not?: Vignette 2: Maximal contrasts

 \begin{proposition}[An infer-and-widen interval based on \eqref{eq:vignette-2-selection-laplace}, given by~\citet{zrnic_post-selection_2023}] Under \eqref{eq:vignette-1}, consider the Laplacian selection rule $\SelLtwo(Y)$ defined in \eqref{eq:vignette-2-selection-laplace}.
 For any $\eta > 0$ and $\nu \in (0, 1)$ such that $c \geq 2 z_{1 - \alpha\nu/(2p) }/\eta$, the infer-and-widen confidence interval

-has $1-\alpha$ unconditional selective coverage for $X^\top_{\SelLtwo(Y)}\mu$ in the sense of~\cref{eq:infer_and_widen_ci}. \end{proposition} We will take a randomized conditional selective inference approach~\citep{tian_selective_2018, panigrahi_exact_2024} to construct an alternative confidence interval that makes use of the identical selection event.
+has $1-\alpha$ unconditional coverage for $X^\top_{\SelLtwo(Y)}\mu$ in the sense of~\cref{eq:infer_and_widen_ci}. \end{proposition} We will take a randomized conditional inference approach~\citep{tian_selective_2018, panigrahi_exact_2024} to derive an alternative confidence interval that makes use of the identical selection event.

 \begin{proposition}[A randomized conditional selective inference interval based on~\cref{eq:vignette-2-selection-laplace}] Consider the model in~\cref{eq:vignette-1} and selection rule $\SelLtwo(Y)$ in~\cref{eq:vignette-2-selection-laplace}.
 Define